Kabyle grammar: Free and annexed state

 Depending on the role of the noun in the sentence, it takes either its free or annexed state.

 When located after a verb, the direct object of the verb takes the free state, while the subject is in the annexed state.

 When the direct object is indicated on the verb by a direct object affix, the direct object's identity may be restated in the annexed state.

 When a noun is moved in front of the verb to establish it as the sentence topic, it remains in its free state.

 After a preposition (at the exception of "ar" and "s"), all nouns take their annexed state.
 Hence the free-state noun aman (water), annexed state waman, can form kas n waman, (a glass of water), with the preposition n "of" triggering the construct state's appearance.

+Adjectives

+Adjectives can be formed by deriving a verb or using elements placed before the noun.